halon-extras/dlp/README.md

 **Returns**

-An associative array, with a `result` property containing a list of matched rules (each result item contains a `partid` (refering to the MIME part ID) and a `name` property).
+An associative array, with a `result` property containing a list of matched rules (each result item contains a `partid` (refering to the MIME part ID) and a `rule` property which is the name of the rule).
 If an error occures an `error` property (string) is set contaning the error message.

 The following builtin result may be triggered.